New Clarion YMCA is booming

-CLARION — Judging by a 68 percent increase in membership for the new Clarion County YMCA two weeks after it opened, the full-service YMCA is a hit with the public.
-As of Wednesday, 1,269 new members were added bringing the Y’s membership to 3,119.
+CLARION – Judging by a 68 percent increase in membership for the new Clarion County YMCA two weeks after it opened, the full-service YMCA is a hit with the public.
+As of Wednesday, a total of 1,269 members were added for a total membership of 3,119.

 The new YMCA includes lots of windows in the building, encouraging people to witness the growth of participation and even see the four core values displayed on the walls of the gymnasium — Respect, Responsibility, Caring and Honesty.